NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 The embedded link mentioned here leads to a page that doesnt exist.

+Just below heading labeled ["Simulating the Design"](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/tutorials/rfsoc/tut_platform.html#simulating-the-design)
+--> Sees diagram with "System Generator" block.

+I dont know what this block means.
+I did a search for the block in "Library Browser > Search" I imported the block under "Xilinx Toolbox - 3"

+The block appears to ask for what board the code will be compiled on.

+From what I understand, Im working with an ["RFSoC 4x2"](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/tutorials/rfsoc/platforms/rfsoc4x2.html#rfsoc-4x2).

+The dropdown menu for the block doesnt contain a *direct* link to RFSoC 4x2.
+I will look in the documentation to see if theres a more verbose name for the 4x2 board we have.

+According to [this guide](https://www.rfsoc-pynq.io/), it appears that an RFSoC 4x2 is actually called:
+"Zynq UltraScale+ RFSoC ZU48DR"

+There is no direct match to this, either.

+I decided to go with the following, since it contains a "4" in the name.
+"Zynq UltraScale+ ZCU104 Evaluation Board RevC"

 # 11/17/2025

 I was informed by M. Burnett that I was working on the wrong tutorials.